awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

       + **Region**
       + **AccessKeyID** and **SecretAccessKey**

-        The access key ID and secret access key for the IAM role or IAM user configured for IAM database authentication\.
+        The access key ID and secret access key for the IAM role or user configured for IAM database authentication\.
       + **SessionToken**

         **SessionToken** is required for an IAM role with temporary credentials\.
 For more information, see [Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html)\.